 Loss of memories as they begin to fade.

 Loss associated with giving away the belongings of the person.

 The pain of watching others grieve the loss (children, parents)

 A loss at important milestones (weddings, anniversaries, births, graduations without that person).

 Learning difficult or unpleasant things about the person who died.

 As you may have gathered from this list, these secondary losses can unfold over time.
 There may be some you are acutely aware of immediately following a loss, and some may arise as the weeks, months, and years pass.
 Being aware that these secondary losses may arise can help us self-assess when we are caught off guard by a new feeling of loss or pain.
 These secondary losses are a normal part of our grief and need to be addressed and mourned.

 So what can we do?
-I wish I could give you an easy answer, but unfortunately there is no single answer to that question.
+I wish I could give you an easy answer, but unfortunately, there is no single answer to that question.
 A huge first step is acknowledging these secondary losses and their impact.
-In order to mourn a loss we have to start by recognizing that loss.
+In order to mourn a loss, we have to start by recognizing that loss.
 How we will mourn and adapt will vary depending on who we are and what the loss is.
 Once you have identified these losses, consider other tools that work well for you in coping with grief.
-We are huge proponents of finding creative ways to express the pain of losses through writing, photography, and other creative expression.
+We are huge proponents of finding creative ways to express the pain of losses through writing, photography, and other creative expressions.
 Finding a support group with others who have experienced a similar loss (loss of a spouse, child, etc) may be helpful, as they may share similar secondary losses (though not necessarily).
 Finally, begin looking for ways to take action to adapt to these losses.
 Though this can feel impossible at first, start by looking for little ways to take action and adapt.

-We can’t possibly address all the secondary losses people encounter after a death, but we would love for you to share how secondary loss has impacted you.
-And if you have advice for others, of course share that too – we are all here to support each other, so leave a comment!
+We can’t possibly address all the secondary losses people encounter after death, but we would love for you to share how secondary loss has impacted you.
+And if you have advice for others, of course, share that too – we are all here to support each other, so leave a comment!